Safety Relays Explained: A Guide to How It Works

 5. Feedback Loop – The feedback loop monitors the contactors.
 In their normal state, a force-guided, normally closed contact will inform the relay of faults within the contactor, such as welded or stuck contacts.
 The input for these contacts comes from the safety relay as a pulsed signal.
 The two contacts are wired in series and returned to the safety relay on terminal S21.

-6. Reset ButtonIf the safety relay is tripped, this button will reset the relay to normal operation once all safety conditions are met.
+6. Reset ButtonIf the safety relay is tripped, this button will reset the relay to regular operation once all safety conditions are met.
 In this case, the signal goes through the feedback loop of the contactors.

 What kind of faults can safety relays detect?